 Although not supported by everyone, constructivism is one of the most influential educational theories of our time.
 It is one of several important learning theories that have influenced teaching approaches.
 This page provides a brief summary of constructivist learning principles, along with some corresponding recommendations for educational practice and links to relevant resources.
+A downloadable version of this page is here.
 Please write to me with ideas, critiques, other links, etc.

 |As its name may imply,